 The maths for lost revenue is really simple:

 - Suppose $0.05 average revenue per daily active user (ARPDAU)

 - 14 days (x) 6 release/year (x) 100 000 (x) $0.05 = $420 000/year/game more to your top line.

 - If you have a portfolio of 5 games, total would be around $2M from faster time-to-market.

-You can automate huge amount of testing, and do it on real devices after every new code checking and/or nightly builds.
-This will shorten your development-testing cycle, improve defect-fixing times and result in improved top line.
+You can automate a huge amount of testing, and do it on real devices after every new code checking and/or nightly builds.
+This will shorten your development-testing cycle, improve defect-fixing times and result in an improved top line.